-You may contact the Accounts Receivable department if your social security number or any other information is incorrect.
+You may contact the Financial Services and Operations Accounts Receivable department if your social security number or any other information is incorrect.

-No. Due to federal regulations on privacy rights for individuals, the University is only authorized to provide 1098-T information to students, unless the student has authorized the release of this information via Guest Access in banweb/MyMichiganTech.
+Due to federal regulations on privacy rights for individuals, the University is only authorized to provide 1098-T information to students, unless the student has authorized the release of this information via Guest Access in banweb/MyMichiganTech.

 No. The 1098-T is an information report.
 You should keep it with your other tax information, along with copies and receipts of charges and payments for each semester.